Dependency injection (DI). This article describes the concept of dependency injection from a Java perspective.

 1.2.
 Using annotations to describe class dependencies

-This specification describes the @Inject
+This specification defines the @Inject

 and @Named